Where the Horseshoe Meets the Road

 Trust is defined as “having faith in”.
 Belief, hope, conviction, confidence, expectation, reliance, dependence are all words that mean roughly the same thing.
 Imagine having a bond or rapport with your horse that involves those verbs!
 If you ask him to cross a creek or river and he’s never stepped into water before, he’ll do it.
 If you want to start working on cattle and he’s never been around those snorting, smelly beasts before, he’ll do it.
 If you want him to step up into a strange trailer, or cross a wooden bridge, or allow you to start swinging a rope over his head, or enter an arena filled with lots of activity/horses/people… he’ll do it.
 Why?
 Because he trusts you.

 Much of our horse training program at Fear Not Horsemanship involved re-training, or dealing with what people termed their “problem horses”.
 These tended to be horses reacting with strong fear in a particular situation.
 What we found is that horses which react with apprehension and fright do so time and again because they remember the fear that they experienced previously.
 It is why many horses are afraid to be clipped, or load in a trailer, or stand tied.
 We were even brought horses which indicated a fear of cattle, never a good thing in an American Quarter horse!
-But something caused them fear in that situation and they remembered it.
+But something caused them fear in that situation and they remember it.

 Even if your horse is not fearful or apprehensive, building a solid foundation of trust in your relationship is a great way to set yourselves up for success down the road.

 a.
 Consistency is key – be the same person every time, so he knows what to expect.

 b.
 Set him up to succeed – make it possible for him to understand & meet your requests.

 c.
 Be fair – You’re responsible for the team, not him.
 Consider his point of view.